chbouhin/Light-Up-And-Escape/README.md

 # HOW TO START THE GAME ?

-After having downloaded the files, launch the executable in Unity\Light Up And Escape.
+Download the following project: https://github.com/chbouhin/Light-Up-And-Escape-EXEC, then run the file "Light Up And Escape.exe".

 # DEFAULT KEY MAPPING: